 Petit Jean and Mount Magazine

 Speaking of state parks, if you are looking to drive and hike, Petit Jean is a great state park for fall color.
 Mount Magazine is close enough that you should add it to your trip so you can see some of the stunning vistas from the highest peak in Arkansas.
-Both of the mountains have some great hikes, but also some nice views from the road and turnouts.
-You don't have to hike if you don't want to.
+Both of the mountains have some great hikes, but also some nice views from the road and turnouts, so you don't have to hike if you don't want to.

 03 of 07

-This 42-mile loop follows a former stagecoach route through the Boston mountain range and offers some great scenic vistas where you can pull off and view the scenery.
-The loop goes through Fayetteville, Fort Smith and Devil's Den State Park.
-You'll also drive through Arkansas wine country.
+This 42-mile loop follows a former stagecoach route along U.S. 71 and Interstate 540 through the Boston mountain range of the Ozarks and offers some great scenic vistas where you can pull off and view the scenery.
+The loop goes through Fayetteville, Fort Smith Forest, and Devil's Den State Park, and you'll also drive through Arkansas wine country along the way.

 04 of 07

-When you mention Blanchard Springs, most people think of the caverns.
-The caverns are great, but the caverns are located in the Ozark National Forest and it's gorgeous in the fall.
-The springs themselves and mirror lake make for a nice backdrop for the colors.
-Mountain View is a great town to visit in the fall.Continue to 5 of 7 below.
+When you mention Blanchard Springs, most people think of the caverns in Ozark National Forest, but the foliage there is just as big of a draw come autumn each year.
+The springs themselves and mirror lake make for a nice backdrop for the colors, and Mountain View is a great town to visit for the most of fall colors.

 05 of 07

-The Great River Road / The St. Francis Scenic Byway
+The Great River Road and the St. Francis Scenic Byway

 06 of 07